sitwithariadne/website/src/how-to-pick-a-teacher.md

 - Do they look miserable?
 - Do they have despair?
 - How do they manage their difficult emotions?
+- Do they seem to be faking it?

 ### Has a life you understand